-A formal letter of appointment is provided to a new Director upon his or her appointment, setting out the duties and obligations associated with their directorship.
+A formal letter is provided to a new Director upon his or her appointment to the Board, setting out the duties and obligations associated with his or her directorship.

 Board's access to complete, adequate and timely information

 Board members are provided with management information including country performance, budgets, business plans, forecasts, funding position, capital expenditure, and manpower statistics of the Group prior to each Board meeting to enable them to keep abreast of the Group's performance, financial position and prospects.
 Any material variance between budgets, projections and actual results are disclosed and explained.
 All relevant information on material events and transactions are circulated to Directors as and when they arise.